-You’ll also want to consider when you want to apply for college — during early, regular, or rolling admissions — and see if the schools you’re applying to offer these options.
+You’ll also want to consider when you want to apply for college — during early, regular, or rolling admissions — and see if the schools you’re applying to offer all these options.
 You can visit the official websites of your prospective colleges to find these important dates.

 3. Prioritize Your Standardized Tests

 Your ACT/SAT scores will give admissions officers an idea of how prepared you are to dive into college-level courses.
 When applying to college for fall enrollment, plan on taking these tests during your junior year of high school.
-Earlier in the school year is best to allow yourself the time to retake the test if needed before your applications are due.
+Earlier in the school year is best to allow yourself the time to retake the test if necessary before your applications are due.

 Experts advise that you study and start taking practice tests during the summer after your sophomore year.